 CHAPTER 6.
-COMMUNICATIONS CHANGE MANAGEMENT AND TRAINING 4 6.1 Overview
+COMMUNICATIONS CHANGE MANAGEMENT AND TRAINING

 During the Assessment Period, the SMIP Team was divided into nine workstreams, including two that involved "External Communications and Consumer Awareness Strategies" and "Change Management and Training".
-These teams combined efforts and have started to developdeveloped an Internal and External Education and Communications Plan ("Comm Plan"), a Change Management Plan and a Training Plan.
-Given that At the time of filing the Original Deployment Plan, vendors and technology were just recently selected, and construction of the smart meter infrastructure willwas not commence expected to begin until late 2013.
-As a result, the Companies will workindicated in the Original Deployment Plan their intent to complete these plans prior to such construction commencing.
-Further, while these plans will be developed during During the period between the close of the evidentiary hearing in May, 2013 and the end of 2013, the Companies cannot anticipate all of the issues that may arise throughout the Deployment Period, and issues identified developed a draft Comm Plan.
+These teams combined efforts and developed an Internal and External Education and Communications Plan ("Comm Plan"), a Change Management Plan and a Training Plan.
+At the time of filing the Original Deployment Plan, vendors and technology were just recently selected, and construction of the smart meter infrastructure was not expected to begin until late 2013.
+As a result, the Companies indicated in the Original Deployment Plan their intent to complete these plans prior to such construction commencing.
+During the period between the close of the evidentiary hearing in May, 2013 and the end of 2013, the Companies developed a draft Comm Plan.
 It has been provided to all parties to the case and comments received to date have been incorporated.
-Consistent with the Commission's March 6, 2014 Order, the Companies will host a stakeholder meeting during the second quarter of 2014 so as topics of interest may not be as significant to customers, employees and/or other to provide interested parties as currently anticipated.
-Therefore the Comm Plan, Change Management Plan and the Training Plan will be designed with flexibility for adjustment to conditions as they arise.
-Below is a general outline of the strategies surrounding the development of each of these plans.
+Consistent with the Commission's March 6, 2014 Order, the Companies will host a stakeholder meeting during the second guarter of 2014 so as to provide interested parties the opportunity to provide input on the Comm Plan prior to it being filed with the Commission shortly thereafter.